The Living Quarters

 The chieftain’s feast hall is a majestic sight with its wood carvings and ceiling darkened by soot.
 The chieftain was responsible for offering at least three sacrifices throughout the year, where food and drink were a major part of the event.
 Long tables and benches surround the fireplace.
 The High Seat is centrally located, not far from the original site.
 Many of the most important finds at Borg were made in this particular room.

 Yggdrasil — the Barn

 This large room was a barn and stable during the Viking Age.
 It now houses a permanent mythology exhibition.
-At the heart of the Viking world, we find the ash tree Yggdrasil whose roots extended to Åsgard, the world of the gods; Midgard, the world of men; and Utgard, the world of Chaos.
+At the heart of the Viking world, we find the ash tree Yggdrasil whose roots extended to Åsgard, the world of the gods; Midgard, the world of humans; and Utgard, the world of chaos.
 At each of these roots, there was a well.
-At the exhibition you can learn about Mimir’s Well, where Odin sacrificed an eye in return for wisdom; and Urd’s Well, where the Goddesses of Fate spin the fate of Man.
-All around the world lies the Midgard Snake, biting his own tail.
+At the exhibition, you can learn about Mimir’s Well, where Odin sacrificed an eye in return for wisdom; and Urd’s Well, where the Goddesses of Fate spin the fate of man.
+All around the world lies the Midgard Snake, biting its own tail.